lad-sapienza/sCMS/README.md

 ##### Rasterlayer and DefaultBaseLayers

 These two components manage the raster base of your map.
-In `DefaultBaseLayers`, each possible source is defined as a prop, which can be added to your `MapComp` Wrapper.
+In `DefaultBaseLayers`, each possible source is defined as a prop, which can be added to your `MapLeaflet` Wrapper.

 Each declared object has the following attributes: